Kela (Kansaneläkelaitos) - Social Insurance Institution of Finland

 The Social Insurance Institution of Finland (hereinafter ‘Kela’) processes personal data in accordance with the EU's General Data Protection Regulation and other laws regulating the processing of personal data.

-Under section 6 of the Act on the Electronic Processing of Client Data in Healthcare and Social Welfare (784/2021) and section 17 of the Act on Electronic Prescriptions (61/2007), Kela is responsible for the technical provision and maintenance of the citizen's user interface (hereinafter referred to as MyKanta).
+Under section 65 of the Act on the Client Data in Healthcare and Social Welfare (Client Data Act, 703/2023), Kela is responsible for the technical provision and maintenance of the citizens’ user interface (hereinafter referred to as MyKanta).

 Logging in to MyKanta requires strong individual identification on the Suomi.fi site using online banking codes, a certificate card or a mobile certificate.
 The Digital and Population Data Services Agency is responsible for the joint Suomi.fi identification service for public administration e-services.

 Information on identification and acting on behalf of another person in MyKanta is stored in the log data file.

 The log data are used to verify identifications and transactions carried out on behalf of another person.
 The data makes it possible to, upon request, ascertain who has logged in to MyKanta and used functions for acting on behalf of another person, when, from which IP address, and on whose behalf.